sbkashif/sbkashif.github.io/index.md

 ---

 ## DIY
-Understand the underlying principles and algorithms behind widely used software packages and libraries by coding key building blocks from scratch.
+I try to understand principles and algorithms behind widely used software packages and libraries by coding key building blocks from scratch.